School Counseling (EDCO)

 Prerequisite(s): Admission to the Master of Education in School Counseling program.

-Examines implications of working with students with diverse cultural backgrounds.
-Exposes students to various cultures and the methods, values, and beliefs that organize family life and human development.
-Examines how the intersections of race, class, culture, gender, ethnicity, and sexuality shape and affect the lives of individuals and families.
-Explores intervention practices, social advocacy models, and resistance strategies.
+Explores the implications of counseling students from diverse cultural backgrounds.
+Introduces a range of cultural perspectives, including the values, beliefs, and practices that shape family life and human development.
+Analyzes how intersections of race, class, culture, gender, ethnicity, and sexuality influence individual and family experiences.
+Examines culturally sustaining intervention practices, social advocacy models, and strategies for resistance and empowerment.

 EDCO 6050.
 Interventions in Schools.
 (3 Credits)